 Point Barrow, a point where land tapers to an end, is sandwiched between Beaufort sea (Canadian side) and Chukchi sea (connecting Russia).
 A vast expanse of white frozen ocean merged into the vast expanse of dull gray sky above.
 Unless you are drawn by sled dogs, a refurbished military-grade Hummer truck (with auto-deflate / inflate tires) is perhaps the best vehicle to cruise through all that snow and slush.
 Ours came with a Czechoslovakian driver cum guide.
 Point Barrow is where you go for potential polar bears sightings.
 But, when we did, they remained still and very well camouflaged.
 In other words – we did not get to see any.
 From this point, you need a solid heart and a gun (to ward off bear attacks) to walk 900 miles on the frozen arctic ocean to the north pole.

 Yield to Aircrafts, This is Anchorage

 On our way out, the airline company gifted us a bonus destination.
-Thanks to a delayed flight, we stayed for 24 hours in Anchorage – Alaska’s largest city, often mistaken for its capital (Juneau is the state capital).
-Anchorage offered a few peculiar sights of its own.
+Thanks to a delayed flight, we stayed for 24 hours in Anchorage – Alaska’s largest and insanely beautiful city, often mistaken for its capital (Juneau is the state capital).
+Anchorage offered a few peculiar sights of its own – be it building architecture or transport options.
+Though it is the southern most city of Alaska, it still gets cold.
+Very cold.
+One house was constructed underground to keep its inmates warm.
 Air planes (amphibious or otherwise) remain a popular mode of transport – it is common to see a traffic sign “Yield to Aircrafts”!
-A hangar (featured image) is akin to a multi-level car park elsewhere.
-And though it is the southern most city of Alaska, it still gets cold.
-Very cold.
-One house was constructed underground (featured) to keep its inmates warm.
+A hangar is akin to a multi-level car park elsewhere.
+And then this horse carriage!

 Alaska, A Wonderland